openstack-k8s-operators/glance-operator/README.md

 ```

 As for the storage for the OpenStack services, at the time of this writing only
-NFS and Ceph are supported.
+File and Ceph are supported.
 The [Glance Spec](#example-configure-glance-with-ceph-backend)
 can be used to configure Glance to connect to a Ceph RBD server.

 ## Deploy openstack-k8s-operators